yonatansverdlov/Over-squashing/README.md

 ## Usage

-This project includes three types of experiments: **Over-Squashing Experiments, Transductive Learning, and Graph Classification (MolHIV & LRGB).**
+This project includes three types of experiments: **Over-Squashing Experiments, Transductive Learning, Graphh Classification, and MolHIV & LRGB.**

 ### Over-Squashing Experiments
 Navigate to the bottleneck directory: